danil/rc/mysql.md

 Describe table  character set and collation

-    SHOW TABLE STATUS WHERE NAME LIKE 'your_tbl_name';
+    SHOW TABLE STATUS WHERE NAME LIKE 'your_table_name';

 ## Create table